 Further downriver, the historic, five-star Fullerton Hotel dominates the waterfront.
 This building is so grand that it would be impossible to miss.
 It wasn’t always a hotel, though.
 When it opened in 1928, it housed the General Post Office building, as well as an exclusive club and some government offices.
 I guess that explains its size.

-If you walk along the Singapore River's riverwalk, you'll find occasional bronze sculptures that each depict a scene of days gone by.
+If you stroll the Singapore Riverwalk, you’ll discover occasional bronze sculptures that each depict a scene of days gone by.
 One of my favorite sights from the whole day was the one that was in front of the Fullerton Hotel, a sculpture of five naked boys in the middle of jumping into the water.
-This work of art is an homage to the city's heritage: The river was a popular swimming site until the city renovated its waterfront.
+This work of art is an homage to the city’s heritage: The river was a popular swimming site until the city renovated its waterfront.

 Esplanade – Theatres on the Bay